Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains

 \section{Analysis with Random Ordering}

 In this section, we study a simple random-ordering TFM, which is intentionally minimal.
-There is a block of capacity $\bsmax$, a single opportunity of value $r$, and a volume of spam transactions that try to claim that opportunity.
+There is a block of capacity $\bsmax$, and a collection of on-chain opportunities that spam transactions try to claim.
 Each spam transaction reserves $\spc$ gas and is charged based on its gas \emph{limit}, not on ex post gas used.
-Unless specified otherwise, we use the simple linear demand function ($D(\gp)=D_0-\beta \gp$) for non-spam users' gas consumption to expose the equilibrium characteristics.
-Recall that $Q_u$ denotes the amount of user gas included in the block.
-In this section, we assume that the opportunity size $r$ is linear in the included user gas, given by $r = \frac{Q_u}{D_0} \cdot r_0$.
+In this section, we use the simple linear demand function ($D(\gp)=D_0-\beta \gp$) for non-spam users' gas consumption so that we can have closed-form equilibrium expressions.
+We include results under exponential demand in \cref{app:exp-demand}.
+Recall that $Q_u$ denotes the amount of user gas included in the block, and $r$ denotes the aggregate value of all opportunities in the block.
+We assume that this aggregate opportunity size is linear in the included user gas given by $r = \frac{Q_u}{D_0} \cdot r_0$.
 Finally, we impose a floor $\gpmin$, which lets us study the design choice of a minimum inclusion price.